NYPL/digpres/_posts/2018-01-30-bashing-out-a-file-format-signature.markdown

 # xxd, prints the hexadecimal interpretation
 # defaults to 16 bytes per line
-# use -c 16 and -q to make the output interpretable

 > head -c 16 -q *.acs | xxd
 0000000: c3ab cdab 33cd 0300 8707 0000 93c9 0300  ....3...........